Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-script.md

 Now you have configured 2 steps authentication.
 It would be as
 <img :src="$withBase('/assets/img/guides/conditional-auth/conditional-auth-flow-diagram-liner-flow.png')" alt="conditional-auth-flow-diagram-liner-flow">

-We will start from the scratch and see how can we build our conditional authentication.
-We want to setup the below conditional authentication.
+We will start from the scratch and see how can we build our conditional auth script.
+We want to achieve the below conditional login flow.

+- If the user belongs to **Manager**, or **Admin** group, they will be prompted with `TOTP` authentication in addition to `Username and Password` authentication.

 - If user belongs to **Developer** group or does not belong to any group, then login with `Username and Password` is sufficient.
-If user belongs to **Manager**, or **Admin** group, they will be prompted with `TOTP` authentication in addition to `Username and Password` authentication.

 <img :src="$withBase('/assets/img/guides/conditional-auth/conditional-auth-flow-diagram-condition-flow.png')" alt="conditional-authentication-flow">

 ## Before you begin